alvaroqueiroz/SB_Trab1/README.md

 	Input -> Main -> Scanner -> Parser -> Semantic Analyser -> Macro Solver -> Intermediary Code Generator -> Optmizer -> Object Code Generator -> Main -> Output

+#Instruções

+To compile this program, please use the following terminal command:

+	_clang++ -Wall *.cpp -o assembler_

+And to use it, please use:

+	_./assembler -d filename.asm_

+Where "-d" is one of the directives "-p", "-m" or "-o" (not case sensitive).

 # Referências

 ### Parsing